 Please do not leave personal possessions or bags unattended at any time.
 For the safety of our visitors unattended items may be inspected and removed by authorised staff.

 Access at the Memorial

-The Memorial aims to enable the whole community access to its spaces, services and programs.
+The Memorial is equiped to provide the whole community with access to its spaces, services, and programs.
 Information on how to access the Memorial can be found on our Accessibility page.
 If you require assisted entry, contact the Memorial on 02 8262 2900 or via email: firstname.lastname@example.org.